Leonid Sobinov

-Leonid Vitalyevich Sobinov (Леони́д Вита́льевич Со́бинов, – 14 October 1934) was a Russian operatic tenor.
-In 1923, he was made a People's Artist of the RSFSR—an honor granted to Soviet Union artists for their outstanding achievements in the arts.
+Leonid Vitalyevich Sobinov (Леони́д Вита́льевич Со́бинов), born and died 14 October 1934) was a Russian operatic tenor.
+In 1923, he was made a People's Artist of the RSFSR.

 Biography

 Leonid Sobinov was born in Yaroslavl, into the family of the lower middle-class trade officer Vitaly Vasilyevich Sobinov.
-Sobinov's mother, who died early, was a keen singer, and, inspired by her, he began singing himself.
-In 1881, at the age of nine, he entered a boys' school, graduating in 1890 with a silver medal.
+Sobinov's mother, who died early, was a keen singer.
+Leonid, inspired by her, began singing himself.
+In 1881, he entered a boys' school at the age of nine, graduating in 1890 with a silver medal.
 As a schoolboy, he played the guitar and participated in a local choir.

-Sobinov attended a university in Moscow, receiving a degree in law in 1894.
-After university, Sobinov performed military service and then began to practice law.
-He also studied singing in Moscow with professors Alexander Dodonov and Alexandra Santagano Gorchakova, who, in 1897, suggested that he attend an audition at the city's Bolshoi Theatre.
-This audition secured him a two year Bolshoi contract and ultimately laid the foundation for his singing career.
+He attended university in Moscow, receiving a degree in law in 1894.
+After university, Sobinov completed his military service and began practicing law.
+At the same time, he studied singing in Moscow under professors Alexander Dodonov and Alexandra Santagano Gorchakova.
+In 1897, his professors suggested that he attend an audition at the city's Bolshoi Theatre.
+Following his audition, he was offered a two-year contract at the company.

 Sobinov debuted at the Bolshoi as the lead in Rubinstein's The Demon, and would go on to appear in Moscow and Saint Petersburg in operas such as Ruslan and Ludmila, Faust, Manon, Prince Igor, Eugene Onegin, Halka, Rigoletto, Lohengrin, Tannhäuser (as Walter von der Vogelweide) and Mikhail Ivanov's Zabava Putyatishna (as Solovey Budimirovich).

-Sobinov appeared onstage with up-and-coming operatic bass Feodor Chaliapin in 1899.
+While working at the Bolshoi, Sobinov appeared onstage with operatic bass Feodor Chaliapin in 1899.
 In that same year, he added the parts of Andrei (Mazeppa), Gérald (Lakmé) and Alfredo Germont (La traviata) to his repertoire.
 After going through the score of Carmen, he declined to take on the role of Don José, insisting that its dramatic nature would be too taxing for his voice.